New-Horizons-SPM/scanbot/docs/web-app.md

 </script>
 # Scanbot Web App

-Scanbot has been implemented as a web application using [React](https://react.dev/).
+Scanbot is available as a web application developed with [React](https://react.dev/).
 This application is still being developed, with the following features already fully implemented:

 * Sample Surveying